isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

 * **COUNTRY Financial** \hfill Minneapolis, MN\
   *Software Developer Intern \hfill Summer 2019*
-    - Developed a customizable Call Dashboard Application, used in COUNTRY offices across the US.
+    * Developed a customizable Call Dashboard Application, used in COUNTRY offices across the US.
       Wrote the software with Django, React.js, Bootstrap CSS, and HTML and deployed it with Gitlab pipelines and Ansible.
-    - Currently migrating COUNTRY Financial's on-call system to Target's GoAlert solution with Docker.
+    * Currently migrating COUNTRY Financial's on-call system to Target's GoAlert solution with Docker and Ansible.
 \

 * **Voy** \hfill Minneapolis, MN\